pytorch/xla/API_GUIDE.md

 In case of multiple devices, the above API will only save the data for the master device ordinal (0).

-In case where memory is limited compare to the size of the model parameters, an API is provided that reduces the memory pressure on the host:
+In case where memory is limited compared to the size of the model parameters, an API is provided that reduces the memory footprint on the host:

 ```python
 import torch_xla.utils.serialization as xser